Reference 07 — Host embedding

 Conforming implementations MUST handle this without livelocks or duplicate delivery, and they MUST do it transparently to application code.
 From the application’s read/write API view, the local DAG IS the world; the forwarding layer is invisible.

-The net plane is explicit-source-routed FWD only (RFC-0004 / ADR-0035): a remote endpoint is addressed by its full path through transport-vertices (ADR-0027) — connections are /net/<conn> vertices, and a dst route is consumed one segment per hop.
-The addressing model is reference/13 + CONTEXT.md §Path-as-route.
+The net plane is explicit-source-routed FWD only (RFC-0004 — Remote operation addressing, ADR-0035 — Implementing RFC-0004, ADR-0040 — The net plane is explicit-source-routed only): a remote endpoint is addressed by its full path through transport-vertices (ADR-0027 — Transports and connections are vertices), and a dst route is consumed a whole mount run — net/<module>/<name>[/<peer>] — per hop, not one segment (RFC-0014 S2a).
+The addressing model is 13-network-formation.md plus CONTEXT.md §Path-as-route.

 The union of all hosts’ local DAGs is the global topology.
 The protocol places no restrictions on its shape:

-• Tree: a star — one central monitor + leaf devices, each device linked once into the monitor.
+A star: one central monitor plus leaf devices, each device linked once into the monitor.

-• Arbitrary multi-graph: two hosts may hold two links to the same peer via different transports (e.g., CAN + IP).
-Both links are valid — and they are two different explicit addresses (/net/can0/... vs /net/ws0/...).
-A consumer that subscribes via both deliberately receives both deliveries; that is redundancy/failover, not duplication.
+Two hosts hold two links to the same peer over different transports (CAN and IP).
+Both links are valid, and they are two different explicit addresses.
+A consumer that subscribes via both deliberately receives both deliveries: redundancy and failover, not duplication.

 The protocol does not require a spanning tree, a designated root, or a routing election.
 It requires that every cross-host delivery names its route explicitly — nothing floods, nothing is auto-multipath, so cycles in the link graph cannot cause storms.

 Explicit source routes cannot loop.
-An FWD frame carries its remaining route in dst, and every hop consumes the leading dst segment — dst shrinks monotonically, so a frame traverses at most len(dst) hops.
-A dst that revisits a node is malformed: the node answers ERROR{tr::path::invalid} and the frame stops there.
+An FWD frame carries its remaining route in dst, and every hop consumes the leading dst segment. dst shrinks monotonically, so a frame traverses at most len(dst) hops and then terminates.
+A physical cycle in the topology is harmless per-op: a dst that spells one out (/b/c/a/b/c/…) routes around it exactly as many times as the route names, then stops.

 Consequences: